Ready to build better conversations?

 What are the best ways to train new sales reps?

-But also, you shouldn’t let your individual contributors’ talents go unnoticed.
-If sales managers observe one employee excelling in a defined area, why not encourage those individuals to share their observations in a formal setting? (ex.
-Samantha will be presenting “How to Scan Linkedin for Ideal Customer Profiles.”
+But also, you shouldn't let your individual contributors' talents go unnoticed.
+If sales managers observe one employee excelling in a particular area, why not encourage them to share their observations in a formal setting? (ex.
+Samantha will be presenting “How to Scan LinkedIn for Ideal Customer Profiles.”

-Hands-on.
-One proven way to teach your new sales employees about the product they’ll be selling is to have them use it themselves.
-If you’re selling software, have a company training account set up — someplace where mistakes can be made without consequence.
+One proven way to teach your new sales employees about the product they'll be selling is to have them use it themselves.
+If you're selling software, have a company training account set up—someplace where mistakes can be made without consequences.

-The sales automation tools your team uses to conduct sales operations also require a breaking-in period with new employees.
-Novice sales reps should have a “sandbox” experience in these platforms as well, where they can experiment without fear of disturbing active sales deals.
+There is a break-in period where new employees can learn about the sales automation tools your team uses to conduct sales operations.
+Novice sales representatives should also work in a “sandbox” environment, where they can experiment with those tools without fear of disturbing active sales deals.

-Mentors.
 Onboarding and training new employees goes much smoother when each hire has a direct point of contact for questions, concerns, and examples.
-These mentors should be experienced sales professionals on your team and can be assigned on an individual or pod-based structure, where multiple sales reps report to one main lead.
+A mentor should be an experienced sales professional on your team and can either coach an individual or a pod team (where multiple sales reps report to the same team leader).

-External Resources.
 Onboarding and training new sales employees is as much about immersing them in the culture of sales as it is teaching them how your specific team operates.
-Give all new employees as set sales reading list for their first few months on the job.
+Give all new employees a set sales reading list for their first few months on the job.
 Maybe even give them a “book report” assignment where they have to list 10 interesting takeaways from each resource.

-Sales managers should also recommend blogs and podcasts to help new reps continuously hone their skills.
-They’re likely to be more engaged in their work (and more successful sellers) when immersed in the right environment.
+Sales managers should also recommend blogs and podcasts to help new reps continuously hone their sales skills.
+They're likely to be more engaged in their work (and become successful salespeople) when immersed in the right environment.

-Quizzes.
-When important information has been communicated to new sales people, it can be solidified using formal quizzes during the onboarding process.
-The subject matter of these tests can vary, but good areas to focus on include:
+New salespeople can be asked to take formal quizzes when important information has been communicated to them during the onboarding process.
+The subject of these tests can vary, but good areas to focus on include:

 Team structure and processes